Dino-s26/helios-octagon-boiler-plate/.github/pull_request_template.md

 ## Intro

-Please list all the updates or items added to the `main` branch from this `new-stuff-to-add` branch this will be act as updates note for others to expect what is added to the `main` branch
+Please list all the updates or items added to the `main` branch from this `new-stuff-to-add-xxx` branch this will be act as updates note for others to expect what is added to the `main` branch

 ```